sayanta01/JS/notes/fullstackopen/react-docs/ui/passing-props.md

 - Make components reusable, use the same component with different values
-- React components use props to communicate with each other Every parent component can pass some information to its child components by giving them props like HTML attributes, but you can pass any JavaScript value through them, including objects, arrays and functions
+- React components use props to communicate with each other Every parent component can pass some information to its child components by giving them props like HTML attributes, but you can pass any JS value through them, including objects, arrays and functions

 Step 1: Pass props to the child component
 # export default function Profile() {